IT Career Guide

 Final Takeaway

 If you’re someone who’s trying to break into IT, Yellow Tail Tech can help you smoothly transition to the industry, even if you don’t have a tech background.
-Our training programs are specifically structured and paced to get our students from zero to job-ready.
+Our training programs specifically structured and paced to get our students from zero to job-ready.

 What sets us apart is that aside from the actual training and certification preparation conducted by our Instructors (who are also full-time IT professionals), we also offer Relentless Career Support.
 We assign our students a dedicated Career Success Coach to assist them with everything they’ll need to land an actual IT job offer: apprenticeship, resume and cover letter writing, job search optimization, LinkedIn profile optimization, mock interviews, and 1-on-1 mentorship support